braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ### Step 4: Test your integration

-When using the side-by-side (device mode) integration, your [overview][27] metrics (lifetime sessions, MAU, DAU, stickiness, daily sessions, and daily sessions per MAU) can be used to ensure that Braze is receiving data from Segment.
+When using the side-by-side (device-mode) integration, your [overview][27] metrics (lifetime sessions, MAU, DAU, stickiness, daily sessions, and daily sessions per MAU) can be used to ensure that Braze is receiving data from Segment.

 You can view your data in the [custom events][22] or [revenue][28] pages, or by [creating a segment][23].
 The dashboard's **Custom Events** page lets you view custom event counts over time.
 Note that you will not be able to use [formulas][24] that include MAU and DAU statistics when using a server-to-server (cloud mode) integration.